aspnetboilerplate/aspnetboilerplate/doc/WebSite/Email-Sending.md

         }
     }

-Then you can replace IMailKitSmtpBuilder interface with your implementation in [PreInitialize](Module-System.md) method of your
+You can then replace the IMailKitSmtpBuilder interface with your implementation in the [PreInitialize](Module-System.md) method of your
 module:

     [DependsOn(typeof(AbpMailKitModule))]